Luming-L/Project/macs2.md

 > you have a better estimation on fragment length, you can simply skip this step.
 # Step 3: Extend ChIP sample to get ChIP coverage track
 For ChIP-seq:
-Extend each read towards downstream direction with  EXTSIZE bps.
+Extend each read towards downstream direction with  EXTSIZE bps (default).
 Generate a pileup track in BEDGRAPH format for ChIP sample.
+For DNAse-Seq data
+or the cutting site, that is detected by short read sequencing, is in the _middle_ of the fragment you are interested in

 For ChIP-Seq data, we extend reads in 5' to 3' direction by the fragment length estimated, which is the default behavior of _pileup_ function.
 ```bash